 - Move the pink with blue stripe wire from pin A17 to the now empty slot at pin A20.

-If you are working on any other vehicle without the factory IAB/GSR engine wiring harness, complete the following:
+If you are working on any vehicle other than a 94-95 Integra GSR with the factory IAB/GSR engine wiring harness

 The next step is a software/calibration configuration change within the Smanager software: